 What Buyers Actually Look For in a Wedding Venue Business

 What a buyer needs to know isn't what you've made.
 It's what they'll make.
-Those are related but not the same thing.
+Those are related, but they're not the same thing.

 Consistency Beats Peak Performance

-A venue that did \$1M three years ago and \$500K last year raises a lot of questions.
-One that's done \$1.1M--\$1.4M for five consecutive years with a clear book of repeat clients tells a completely different story.
+A venue that did $1M three years ago and $500K last year raises a lot of questions.
+One that's done $1.1M–$1.4M for five consecutive years, with a clear book of bookings, tells a completely different story.

 Your Online Reputation Has a Dollar Value

-Your Google rating, your WeddingWire review count, your years as a Couples' Choice award winner... this is all of that is part of what a buyer is paying for.
+Your Google rating, your WeddingWire review count, your years as a Couples' Choice winner — all of it is part of what a buyer is paying for.

-A venue with 4.8 stars and 200+ reviews doesn't need to spend as much to fill its calendar.
-It also doesn't have to discount as much to win bookings.
-That's a real, quantifiable operating advantage.
+A venue with 4.8 stars and 200+ reviews doesn't have to spend as much to fill its calendar, and it doesn't have to discount as much to win bookings.
+That's a real, quantifiable operating advantage, and it shows up in the purchase price.
+We think this matters enough that we wrote about reputation as part of your sale price on its own.

 Your Team Is a Major Asset

-A venue where the GM has been there for 10 years, the chef is well-regarded, and the event managers know every vendor in town is worth meaningfully more than one with high turnover and all the knowledge in the owner's head.
+A venue where the GM has been there ten years, the chef is well-regarded, and the event managers know every vendor in town is worth meaningfully more than one with high turnover and all the knowledge in the owner's head.

 What Buyers Discount

-Buyers pay less for businesses where the owner is the brand and where the business doesn't work without them.
-Or where key staff have signaled they'll leave when the owner leaves.
-Or where the revenue is tied to personal relationships that won't transfer.
-Buyers will discount the purchase price for each of these items.
+Buyers pay less when the owner is the brand and the business doesn't work without them.
+Or when key staff have signaled they'll leave when the owner does.
+Or when revenue rides on personal relationships that won't transfer.

-None of those are deal-killers on their own.
-But they move the price.
+None of these are deal-killers on their own.
+But each one moves the price.

 The Short Version

-**4 things drive 80% of a venue's valuation:** revenue, reputation, team, and documentation.
+Four things drive 80% of a venue's valuation: revenue, reputation, team, and documentation.
+The revenue piece gets measured through a number called seller's discretionary earnings, which is worth understanding before any buyer brings it up.

 You don't need to be perfect across all four.
-But you need to have built something that can outlast you.
-That will not only enable a smooth transition with the buyer but also ensure your venue continues to succeed under new ownership.
+But you do need to have built something that can outlast you.
+That's what makes a transition smooth — and it's what keeps your venue succeeding under new ownership.